kayla-felts/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+        dansRoll and roesRoll are closures as they call on the higer function to run inorder to give them value
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+          when calling dansRoll, the name 'Dan' will always stay the same but the number rolled will change
 c.
 What is the lexical scope of `newRoll`?
+        within personal dice and newRoll

 ### Task 3 - Stretch Goals